petros-d/docs/enterprise/install-airgapped.md

 - Astronomer version information from `updates.astronomer.io`

 If you cannot rely on public repositories and networks for your installation, you can install Astronomer in an airgapped environment.
 An airgapped environment is a locked-down environment with no access to or from the public internet.

+This guide explains how to configure your system to install Astronomer without access to the public internet.
+The steps in this guide should be followed in addition to Steps 1 to 8 in the [AWS](install-aws-standard.md), [Azure](install-azure-standard.md), or [GCP](install-gcp-standard.md) installation guide.

 > **Note:** If you have some means to allow traffic to the public internet, e.g. a proxy that allows a list of accepted destinations/sources, that will make the airgapped installation much easier.
 This page assumes an environment without any possibility of accessing the public internet.